imagine-space/TOMLWORKCV/README.md

 - Grade: Pass with Distinction
 - Final thesis was presented as a paper at IEEE VR Workshop on human machine interaction [NIDIT](https://sites.google.com/view/nidit).

 I developed a range of cutting-edge projects spanning mixed reality, machine learning, and computer graphics.
 My final project used interactive machine learning to detect a language of user body gestures.
-Virtual Reality animals each responded uniquely to the gestures.
-This has inspired my ambition to explore human and machine interaction.

 - Unity, C#, Unreal, C++, Python, TensorFlow